sphinx-protocol/.github/profile/README.md

 ## Contact us

 Get in touch if you are:
-- An AMM who would like to integrate with STARKX’s order book for deeper liquidity
+- An AMM who would like to integrate with Sphinx’s order book for deeper liquidity
-- A market maker who would like to partner with us to provide liquidity on STARKX
+- A market maker who would like to partner with us to provide liquidity on Sphinx
-- A trader who would like to understand more about the benefits of STARKX
+- A trader who would like to understand more about the benefits of Sphinx

 Twitter: [@starkxdex](https://twitter.com/starkxdex)\
 Discord: [https://discord.gg/vgEzd8ddAC](https://discord.gg/vgEzd8ddAC)\